IBM/cpdctl/README_command_reference.md

 `--software-spec` (<a href="#cli-software-spec-rel-example-schema-ml">`SoftwareSpecRel`</a>)
 :   A software specification.
 Required.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--software-spec=@path/to/file.json`.

 `--project-id` (string)
 :   The project that contains the resource.
 Either `space_id` or `project_id` has to be given.